jekhokie/raspberry-noaa-v2/docs/troubleshooting.md

 results after the pass and processing completes.
 Use the `mail` application on the command line to view the mail messages and investigate the log outputs for any indications of errors.

+In addition, all detailed log output is now captured in the directory `/var/log/raspberry-noaa-v2/` as well - check the `output.log` files in this directory for detailed capture and processing information!

 # USB Access Permission

 If you inspect the mail output from your scheduled runs and see a message related to the following, it likely means